nufeb/NUFEB-2/docs/source/install.rst

  .. parsed-literal::
   cd NUFEB-dev/examples/biofilm-het/
-  mpirun -np 4 lmp_nufeb -in Inputscript.lammps
+  mpirun -np 4 nufeb_mpi -in Inputscript.lammps

 or

  .. parsed-literal::
   cd NUFEB-dev/examples/biofilm-het/
-  mpirun -np 4 lmp_nufeb -in Inputscript-vtk.lammps
+  mpirun -np 4 nufeb_mpi -in Inputscript-vtk.lammps

 if the VTK option is enabled.
 Output files will be generated and saved in a subdirectory during the simulation.